 Use a wall calendar or your planner

 Jot down milestones and important events on a wall calendar you can use later to make your baby book.
-It takes only seconds to jot down that lost tooth or the trip to the zoo.
+It takes only seconds to jot down that lost tooth or the first trip to the zoo.

 Review your social media feed

-If you post Instagram photos of your little ones or update your Facebook status when they do something awesome, those posts can serve as the dated reminders of milestones.
 I stopped worrying so much about taking copious notes on our achievements when I realized that it’s all right there on Facebook, including the photos and congratulatory comments from the grandparents.
 I can just print it out and add them to the scrapbook.

 The best piece of advice for new parents?

 Keep it all in perspective.
-When life gets crazy, keep in mind there’s no deadline.
+When life gets crazy, remember there is no deadline on the baby book.
 I plan to create a respectable book for each of my kids before, say, high school graduation.
 But I’m giving myself grace.
-Trying to do everything is just going to wear you out, stress you out, and most likely, burn you out.
-That’s not good for you or your children.
-Let it go, and don’t feel guilty.
-The laundry and the dishes will still be there.
-So will the baby book.